 We need lactic acid to prevent potentially harmful microbes growing and developing in the gut.
 Even more important, lactic acid helps us to absorb vital minerals calcium, copper, magnesium, and iron.

-The probiotic Lactobacillus gasseri is currently the most talked-about probiotic for helping speed weight loss.
+The probiotic Lactobacillus gasseri is currently the most talked-about probiotic to speed up weight loss.
 This was first shown in a 2010 study in which a group of obese adults drank 200g of a fermented milk product containing Lactobacillus gasseri (a strain called LG2055) every day for 12 weeks.
 Over this period, the subjects managed to lose an average of 4.6 percent of body fat from their belly.
 They also reduced their overall body weight.
 Researchers emphasized the use of lactobacillus gasseri in improving metabolism and fat-burning, particularly for those trying to reduce stubborn belly fat.

 A few years later, a Korean study investigated the effect of Lactobacillus gasseri in overweight and obese adults.
 The researchers found that after supplementing with Lactobacillus gasseri for 12 weeks, the adults showed significant weight loss.
 The most important factor was the reduction in waist circumference, which indicated the L. gasseri targets visceral and subcutaneous fat distribution.